Giada De Laurentiis Chicken Adobo

 • 2 dried bay leaves

-• 2 tablespoons of chopped fresh parsley or cilantro (optional)
+• 2 tbsp chopped fresh flat-leaf parsley or cilantro

 Directions

-• Marinate the Chicken: In a medium bowl, whisk together the white wine vinegar, soy sauce, brown sugar, crushed garlic, red pepper flakes, and bay leaves until the sugar dissolves.
+• In a bowl, whisk together chicken broth, vinegar, soy sauce, brown sugar, garlic, red pepper flakes, and bay leaves until sugar dissolves.

 Giada De Laurentiis Picure